About

 My interests in metaphysical cosmology, the spiritual within the material, and earth-centered healing has given rise to an interest in ritual practice tied to place.
 How can sacred ritual manifest embodied healing?
 How can art facilitate connection with our spiritual selves?
 I am especially interested in studying spiritual meanings associated with vernacular landscapes.
 Landscape as a concept writ large: physical, cultural, historical, personal.
 Moving through a landscape, one might discover the memories and energies embodied in animate and inanimate forms.

 I investigate cosmic interconnectedness, through an exploration of sacred geometries both in the Islamic geometric patterns and the recurring patterns in the human body, the natural world, and cosmos.
-Melding biomorphic pattern from the natural world with geometric abstractions, extracting the basic building blocks of pattern from natural world and cosmos recalling Islamic art making traditions.
-This juxtaposition illuminates the universal oneness that underlies our existence.
-I probe the overlap between organic and graphic patterns much as I critically examined the overlap of identities endemic to my immigrant experience.
+Melding biomorphic pattern from the natural world with geometric abstractions, extracting the basic building blocks of pattern from natural world and cosmos.
+This juxtaposition illuminates the oneness that underlies our existence.
+I probe the overlap between organic and human made patterns much as I critically examined the overlap of identities endemic to my immigrant experience.

-Themes of displacement, identity and belonging, renewal and resurrection, cosmic interconnectedness illuminated through Sacred Geometry and recurring patterns in nature, human body, and cosmos, spirituality and healing with nature, and reforming broken parts into new cosmologies, lie at the heart of my practice.
+Themes of displacement, identity and belonging, renewal and resurrection, cosmic interconnectedness illuminated through Sacred Geometry and recurring patterns in nature, human body, and cosmos, spirituality and healing with nature, reforming broken parts into new cosmologies, and making a place for oneself in the world after displacement and uprootedness lie at the heart of my practice.
+For me, ultimately, “community” and belonging are poetic states: their boundaries are unfixed and ever shifting.lie at the heart of my practice.
 I seek to merge acknowledgement of trauma with the faith and hope that a future can be rebuilt on the ruins of the past.

 Author Amy Rosenblum-Martín likens my emphasis on communal healing in at-risk communities to Audre Lorde’s assertion that “Caring for myself is not self-indulgence, it is self-preservation, and that is an act of political warfare.”
 My art evolves from personal experience of healing from trauma and resurrecting life from the wreckage of the past.
 It embraces the notion that prioritizing self-care among people from socially suppressed populations is a radical act.